Lequyerj/MuscleFibre/README.md

 Now, within this GitHub repository, go to releases on the right to download the weights.pth file.
 Place this file in the master directory.

 # Usage
 Place all images you want to segment in the input folder.
-Run the fully automated pass, by navigating to the master directory and running the following command:
+Run the fully automated pass, by navigating to the master directory, opening Anaconda Prompt and running the following command:
 ```python
 python 1.py
 ```